 3TbspDiamond Crystal kosher salt(5% of the salmon‘s weight in salt of any kind; I used 30 g salt for 600 g salmon; 1 Tbsp Diamond Crystal salt weighs 10 g)

-To Cut Japanese-Style Salmon Fillets
+To Cut the Fillets (optional)

 This 1.3 lb (600 g) side of sockeye salmon yielded 8 Japanese-style fillets and 3 additional odd-sized pieces.